Text Files - Basic Operations (in Python)

 Opening a text file

-Text files can be opened in one of three distinct ways:
+Text files can be opened in one of three distinct modes:

 #e.g.